Office InformationAddress Sevenish Law Firm

 Accidents involving school transportation vehicles tend to be among the most devastating that Indianapolis bus accident attorneys deal with, as these often involve innocent children under the age of 19, who are either on their way to or from school.

-According to NHTSA, 1,214 school transportation-related accidents took place in the U.S. between 2004 and 2013.
+According to the National Highway Traffic and Safety Administration (NHTSA), 1,214 school transportation-related accidents took place in the U.S. between 2004 and 2013.
 In these accidents:

 - 1,344 people, or an average of 134 per year, lost their lives.